HolmesShuan/A-Variation-of-Dice-coefficient-Loss-Caffe-Layer/README.md

-# Variational Dice Coefficient Loss Layer
+# A Variation of Dice Coefficient Loss Layer
 Interest in `Unet` or `Segmentation` may jump to `Related works`.
 ## Target:
-Compute the variational dice coefficient loss for **`real-value`** regression task, such as super resolution.
+Compute the variation of dice coefficient loss for **`real-value`** regression task, such as super resolution.
 Mathematically,
 ```
 Loss = (2x^Ty+e)/(x^Tx+y^Ty+e)
 ```